IGE-OpenReproLab2025/training-sessions-material/modular-python-basics.md

 > - group functions that work together or by theme

 ## Packages (often called "libraries")
 A package is a python module published on the Internet in a package repository, such as PyPI or Conda.
 This makes it easy to share with anyone, and especially between several projects.
-It contains at least an empty `__init__.py` file to declare that the module as a real package.
+It contains at least an empty `__init__.py` file to declare that the module is a real package.

 > [!TIP]
 > - keep the `__init__.py` file minimal, an empty one is perfectly fine